 STORY STRUCTURE OF THE VELVETEEN RABBIT

-There is indeed a fairy, which comes about after the rabbit sheds a tear.
+Although there aren’t that many fairies in fairy tales (at least, in the way we think of them today), this modern fairytale does feature a fairy, which appears after the rabbit sheds a tear.
 (A flower pops up and out comes the fairy.)

 Velveteen rabbit wants to have a full life with meaningful relationships.
 We know this because the rabbit is very interested in what the Skin Horse is telling him.